Jug Bay Wetlands Sanctuary OUR PEOPLE

 Personal Interests/Anecdotes

-Beth’s initial career goal was a big cat zookeeper.
-That goal quickly changed after taking a substitute teaching job for a non-public special education school.
-With a new purpose, she pursued her teaching credentials and happily taught at the middle school level for about 8 years.
-After a hiatus to raise her children and travel the world with her military husband, she decided to go back to school and follow her passion for the environment.
-Now, Beth’s focus is teaching all who will listen about the importance of our natural world and trying to help them understand how nature benefits us all.
+Beth’s initial career plan was to become a big cat zookeeper.
+That goal quickly changed after discovering the joys of teaching.
+With a new purpose, she pursued her teaching certifications in Biology and Special Education and happily taught at the middle school level for over 8 years.
+After a hiatus to raise her two boys and travel the world with her military husband, Beth went back to school to hone her passion for the environment.
+Now, Beth teaches all who will listen about the importance of our natural world and strives to educate them on the importance of native plants and building and protecting our ecosystems.

-Beth earned her BS in Small Animal Science from Delaware Valley University in Pennsylvania and her MA in Biology (conservation) through the Advanced Inquiry Program from Miami University in Ohio.
-She holds two teaching credentials from the state of Maryland (Sp.Ed., Bio)
+Beth earned her BS in Small Animal Science from Delaware Valley University in Pennsylvania and her MA in Biology through the Advanced Inquiry Program from Miami University in Ohio.
+She is a Master Watershed Steward in Anne Arundel County, has her level 1 certification as a Chesapeake Bay Landscape Professional, is a Master Naturalist, and is soon to be a certified Pollinator Steward through Pollinator Partnership.

 Debra-pic (2)